apache/incubator-gluten/docs/developers/velox-function-development-guide.md

 # Developer Guide for Implementing Spark Built-in Functions in Velox

-The `prestosql` & `sparksql` are two folders holding velox functions.
+In velox, two folders `prestosql` & `sparksql` are holding most functions, respective for `presto` and `spark`.
 At runtime, gluten will firstly check whether the calling function is registered in `sparksql` and will use it if registered.
-If not, then check `prestosql` functions and find a matched one on function signature.
-If the required function is lacking in both folders (exceptions are some common functions, like `cast`), we need to implement the missing function in `sparksql` folder.
+If not, then check `prestosql` functions and find a matched one for reuse according to function signature.
+If the required function is lacking in both folders (exceptions are some common functions defined outside, like `cast`), we need to implement the missing function in `sparksql` folder.
 It is possible that a `prestosql` function has some semantic difference with the corresponding spark function, even though they share the same name and function signature.
 If so, we also need to do an implementation in `sparksql` folder, generally based on the original impl. for `prestosql`.

 There are a few spark functions that can behave differently for some special cases, depending on ANSI on or off.
 Currently, gluten does NOT support ANSI mode.
-So only ANSI off is considered in implementing spark built-in functions in velox.
+So only ANSI off needs to be considered in implementing spark built-in functions in velox.

 Take `BitwiseAndFunction` as example: